Grants Pass High School: Academics

 In 2008, 81% of the school's seniors received a high school diploma.
 Of 448 students, 363 graduated, 49 dropped out, five received a modified diploma, and 31 were still in high school in 2009.
 In 2017, 72% of the school's seniors received a high school diploma, 5% lower than the state average of 77%.

 In 2017 the school had higher absentee rates, across all grades, than the state average.

+Grants Pass High School offers 17 Advanced Placement (AP) classes and opportunities for college credit through Rogue Community College and Southern Oregon University.

 Athletics

 Grants Pass High School is a Southwest Conference 6A-6 OSAA High School.
 Teams include football, cross country, volleyball, equestrian, swimming, skiing, basketball, wrestling, soccer, bowling, baseball, golf, softball and tennis.
-Traditionally, Grants Pass exceeds in wrestling and volleyball.
+Traditionally, Grants Pass excels in wrestling and volleyball.
 The swim team has placed first at the 6A district meet, and has consistently sent swimmers to the state championship.

-In December of 1948, the Cavemen won the state football championship after defeating Jefferson High School 6-0.
+In December 1948, the Cavemen won the state football championship after defeating Jefferson High School 6-0.
 During the return trip, the chartered bus transporting the team went off the side of the road, resulting in the deaths of two athletes: Sterling Heater and Al Newman.
 Because the trophy was badly damaged during the accident, the OSAA offered to replace it with a new trophy in exchange for the old, damaged one.
 However, the team refused to give up the trophy, and the OSAA eventually allowed the school to keep both trophies.

 In the 2014 football season, the Cavemen went 9-0 during the regular season en route to becoming the undefeated SW Conference Champions.
 During that season, the Cavemen put up over 50 points on four occasions, over 70 points twice during the regular season, and over 70 once again in the playoffs.
 The season ended with a loss in the third round of the playoffs to West Salem.

+Grants Pass High School partners with the Grants Pass chapter of Rotary International to host an annual track and field invitational.
+It is the last invitational meet in the state.
+Roughly 700 athletes from at least 30 schools across Oregon and Northern California compete in the event annually.
+The competition is restricted to the top 16 athletes in each event.
+The meet includes a military flyover provided by the 173rd Fighter Wing.